bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 2. Get your Applivery App Token to link your Bitrise app with your Applivery app.
    [Read more about how to get your App Token](https://www.applivery.com/docs/rest-api/authentication/).
-Now it’s time to link your Bitrise App with your Applivery App.
-To do so, you’ll need your **Applivery App Token**. ([Read more about how to get your App Token](https://www.applivery.com/docs/rest-api/authentication/))

 ### Step 3 - Setting up Applivery App Token
 Go to Bitrise  dashboard top menu and select **Secrets** menu option.
 Click **Add New** button and type `APPLIVERY_APP_TOKEN` in the left side input form.
 Then paste your **Applivery App Token** captured in the previous step in the right input field and click **Save**.